 Schools can buy inhalers and spacers in small quantities and on an occasional basis from a pharmaceutical supplier, such as a local pharmacy, without a prescription.
 Pharmacies are not required to provide inhalers or spacers free of charge to schools, it is likely there will be a small charge.

-The schools should provide a request signed by the principal or head teacher (ideally on appropriately headed paper) stating:
+- providing a request signed by the principal or head teacher (ideally on appropriately headed paper) stating:

 - the name of the school for which the product is required;

 - the purpose for which that product is required, and